 In order to have an internal quality control of the project, a team of the following persons has been composed by the certification body "climate and energy":

-Rumberg Michael (deputy head of certification body "climate and energy")
+Michael Rumberg (deputy head of certification body "climate and energy")

-For further details, please, refer to the "Introduction" section of the validation report (Validation Report No. 67134, rev 03).
+For further details, please, refer to the validation report (Validation Report No. 67130, rev 03).

 Description of methodology for carrying out validation